kuzzleio/sdk-csharp/doc/2/controllers/document/m-replace/index.md

 Returns a JObject containing 2 arrays: `successes` and `errors`

-Each replaced document is an object of the `successes` array with the following properties:
+Successful document replacements are returned in the `successes` array as objects with the following properties:

 | Name      | Type              | Description                                            |
 | --------- | ----------------- | ------------------------------------------------------ |